-SNRHA must disapprove the Housing Choice Voucher Program participation of an Owner REMOVE when, through verifiable evidence, (ADD; unless) SNRHA determines that the Owner REMOVE: is seeking to lease his/her unit to his/her parent, child, grandparent, grandchild, sister or brother.
-SNRHA will waive this restriction as a reasonable accommodation for a family member who is a person with a disability.
-(ADD: is a program participant seeking approval through SNRHA's Homeownership Program)
+SNRHA must disapprove the Housing Choice Voucher Program participation of an Owner unless SNRHA determines that the Owner is seeking to lease his/her unit to his/her parent, child, grandparent, grandchild, sister or brother.
+SNRHA will waive this restriction as a Reasonable Accommodation for a family member who is a person with a disability.